qrtl/axls-oca/mrp_subcontracting_analytic/readme/DESCRIPTION.rst

-Propagates the analytic distribution of the subcontracting receipt stock move to the the corresponding field of related manufacturing order.
+Propagates the analytic distribution of the subcontracting receipt stock move to the corresponding field of related manufacturing order.

 This module depends on other OCA modules, stock_analytic and mrp_production_analytic.